 And as someone who struggles with ADHD, navigating that world can be a bit of a nightmare.
 Luckily, I’ve been prescribed Adderall for years, which does make things easier.
 But it goes without saying that I do NOT want to be dependent on Adderall for many more years.
 And I have felt a surprising amount of help from nootropics, which makes me optimistic. 🙂

-This article will be me sharing a bunch of research I’ve done over the past couple of years in an effort to find the best nootropics for my ADHD.
+This article will consist of me sharing a bunch of research I’ve done over the past couple of years in an effort to find the best nootropics for my ADHD.
 I’ll also share my personal recommendations on what works best for me today, at a reasonable price point.

 Lastly, I’ll touch on why I legitimately believe the new kid on the block, Thesis, is completely taking the burden of research off our hands.